Skip to main content

 Step 3: Configure the connector [Dime.Scheduler]

-First, create the client secret: in the Entra ID app, go to Certificates & secrets, click New client secret, and copy the value.
+The final piece: the client secret.
+In the Entra ID app, go to Certificates & secrets, click New client secret, and copy the value the instant it appears - you can't read it again later.

 Then create the connector in Dime.Scheduler and fill in the Authentication section: